CellProfiler/CellProfiler/CONTRIBUTING.md

 We'd like to ensure this document is always accurate and understandable.
 Please [file an issue](https://github.com/CellProfiler/CellProfiler/issues/new) if any information is missing, unclear, or incorrect.

+You may also check out our [YouTube tutorial](https://youtu.be/fgF_YueM1b8) for a discussion of many of these issues and demonstration of editing and creating modules.

 ## Creating an Issue

 The CellProfiler team uses [GitHub issues](https://github.com/CellProfiler/CellProfiler/issues) to track upcoming and ongoing work.
 Examples of issues are: